kstrikesbak/what-i-learned-in-week-0/README.md

 ## `The Terminal`

-**The terminal is a way of getting your computer to do what you want by using the command line.
-It is an efficient way of instructing files and directories to move, change, delete, add, copy and so on.**
+**The `terminal` is a way of getting your computer to do what you want by using the command line.
+It is an efficient way of instructing files and directories to move, change, delete, add, copy and so on. `BASH` is the language used to communicate with the `terminal`.**

 Here are some key features that are worth mentioning: